Posts

 Image

-Krishna says you are either your own best friend or your own worst enemy (6.6).
-To become one's own friend, he advised the path of equanimity towards the feelings of sukh-dukh (6.7), towards things like gold-stone (6.8) and towards people like friends-enemies (6.9) by controlling senses (6.8).
+K rishna says you are either your own friend or your own enemy (6.6).
+To become one’s own friend, he advised the path of equanimity towards the feelings of sukh-dukh (6.7), towards things like gold, stone (6.8) and people like friends-enemies (6.9) by controlling senses (6.8).
 Alternatively, Krishna suggests the path of meditation (6.10-6.15).
-Krishna says to remain secluded, devoid of material possessions (6.10), sit in a clean place not so low or high (6.11), with mind-controlled, erect back and neck, without looking around (6.12-6.13), one should be quiet, without fear, remain concentrated (6.14) and by constantly seeking union with self attains supreme peace (6.15).
+Krishna says to remain secluded, devoid of material possessions (6.10); to sit in a clean place, neither too high nor too low (6.11); with mind-controlled, back and neck erect, gazing at the tip of the nose, without looking around (6.12-6.13); be quiet, free from fear, remain concentrated (6.14); and that by constantly seeking union with the Self, one attains supreme peace (6.15).
 Attaining samatva becomes difficult with the onslaught of sensory stimuli and thus seclusion gives temporary relief.
-The deeper meaning is that even if we seclude ourselves physically there is a chance that we keep mentally taking our professions, situations and people along with us
+On the other hand, even if we seclude ourselves physically there is a chance that we keep mentally taking our relationships, profession...

 114. Avoiding Extremes.